Pheebs32/Scrabble_V2/out/production/Scrabble_v2/README.md

 <br>Finally, the button 'submit' will check the players tile placement on the board if it does make a word.
 If a legit word is played, then the score is updated.
 If not, nothing will happen and the score will remain the same.
 ### Main/GUI
-The GUI (main) class deals with initializing all GUI panels, button ect.
+The GUI (main) class deals with initialising all GUI panels, button ect.
+<br>After, it initialises  the classes needed to run the game (e.g. Bag, Board, Cell, Player, Tile, Engine).
+For example, the 15 X 15 cell array locate from the board object represents the scrabble board.
+Then, it connects these objects to the GUI, so when you press a button, an action is performed on the application and the object variables change.
+When the player clicks on the tile button in their rack panel, a variable 'tileSelected' in the engine object copies the chosen element from the players object's rack array.
+After the player chooses a tile from their rack, they may press any button on the scrabble board to transfer the 'tileSelected' tile variable for the cell object located in the 15 X 15 cell matrix to hold as its own tile variable 'Tile'.
+<br>This is only one action that the player may perform.
 ### Engine
 The engine class will mostly contain data structures and algorithms to verify user moves along with player, computer and board objects to update scores/data.
+Are the tiles played all connected vertically or horizontally?
+Do the tiles form legitimate words?
+Do other words formed create legitimate words?
+What is the score of the word and/or connected words of the initial word play?
+Everything will be calculated in this class.
+Tries are used to search up a dictionary to declare whether the word(s) played are legit.
+Stacks are used to keep up with the most recent buttons, tiles and cell played.
+When the player presses the 'undo' button, we pop any relevant stack and have undone an action.
+Hashmaps are used to locate which button on the scrabble board belongs to which cell in the cell matrix.
 ### Dictionary
-Searches through 'file' to check if valid.
+Searches through 'file' to check if valid via a Scanner class.
 ### Trie/ Sort
-Insert and search methods.
+Implement the data structure of a trie along with insert and search methods.

-<br><br>So far I am making a Scrabble board game in the languages:
+So far I am making a Scrabble board game in the languages:
 - Python
 - Java
 - C#